Apartment Room Share NYC: The Ultimate Renting Guide

 Know When to Back Off to Maintain Peace

-However, sometimes you have to learn to pick your battles.
-With some things, you’re going to just have to learn to let it go.
+However, sometimes, you have to learn to pick your battles.
+With some things, you’ll have to learn to let it go.

 If someone is a nightmare to live with, you can either ask the person to find another place to live when the lease is up or decide to move.